Gastrointestinal Tract Definition

-The human GI tract can be divided into two halves, namely, the upper GI tract and the lower GI tract.
+The human GI tract can be divided into two halves, namely:

 The upper GI consists of the following organs: